nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-multihost.md

 - Enable Swarm Mode to create a multihost cluster
 - Custom Overlay Networks (red-overlay and green-overlay)
 - docker_gwbridge is the default bridge for swarm cluster
-- Overlay networks span multiple nodes and he Docker overlay network uses VXLAN extend the layer-2 broadcast domain to multiple nodes
+- Overlay networks span multiple nodes and the Docker overlay network uses VXLAN to extend the layer-2 broadcast domain to multiple nodes
 - ![Overlay packets](images/vxlan-packets.png)
 - Encryption can be enabled on overlay networks
 - Ingress into the swarm cluster via ingress overlay.
 Layer 4 load balancing using service VIP.
 Cloud providers provide L4 load balancer in front of the nodes.
 Nginx or HA proxy can be used to load balanced the docker nodes.